tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Box

 Box is a file sharing and management cloud service.
 Using Box you can create, edit, review, and securely share documents and files on any device.
-This plug-in is developed and supported by the UrbanCode Deploy Community on the IBM® DevOps
+This plug-in is developed and supported by the UrbanCode Deploy Community on the IBM® DevOps Services platform.
+Click **Visit Project** at the top of the page to navigate to the project for further information.

 ---